Senegalese fans jailed in Morocco over AFCON 2025 final chaos

 Share This Article:

-Eighteen Senegalese football supporters have been handed prison sentences in Morocco after a month in detention, following a tense court hearing that concluded with guilty verdicts and custodial terms ranging from three months to one year.
+The tense court hearing concluded with guilty verdicts on all the accused 18 football fans and handed them custodial terms ranging from three months to one year.

 The decision was confirmed by the Senegalese Football Federation, which said the supporters were prosecuted for assault and judged at the Rabat High Court.